JAlcocerT/JAlcocerT/content/blog/entrep-socialmedia.md

 [PostIZ also has **MCP**](https://postiz.jalcocertech.com/settings): Connect your MCP client to Postiz to schedule your posts faster!
 {{< /callout >}}

-You will get sth like:
+You will get sth like: *the server sent events path*

 ```txt
 https://postiz.jalcocertech.com/api/mcp/some_id_here/sse